 Regional centers, through the vendorization process, verify providers meet requirements/qualifications outlined in Title 17, CCR, § 54310 including the following, as applicable: any license, credential, registration, certificate, permit, or academic degree required for the performance or operation of the service; the staff qualifications and duty statements; and service design.

-Verified upon application for vendorization and biennially thereafter.
+Verified upon application for vendorization and ongoing thereafter through oversight and monitoring activities.

 Adult Day Care Facility